Insights

 Read ArticleDog Control Orders

 The most popular pet owned in the UK is a dog, with nearly 25% of the population owning one.
-However, many owners are unaware of the potential consequences that can flow from owning a dog, and being accused of failing to keep that dog under control.
-The police can apply to a Magistrates court for […]
+However, many owners are unaware of the potential consequences that can follow from owning a dog.
+Being accused of failing to keep that dog under control can lead to Dog Control Orders, and in the worst […]

 Posted in: Article